 “Gas detector: a portable device allowing measurement of any significant concentration of flammable gases below the LEL and which clearly indicates the concentration of such gases.
 Gas detectors may be designed for measuring flammable gases only, but also for measuring both flammable gases and oxygen.
 This device shall be so designed that measurements are possible without the necessity of entering the spaces to be checked.

-The detection level of the sensors is 5 % of the LEL of the most critical substance in the vessel substance list or the cargo as a maximum.
+The detection level of the sensors is maximally 5 % of the LEL of the most critical substance in the vessel substance list or the cargo.
 The flammable gas detector shall be certified according to IEC/EN4 60079-29-1:2011.
-If it is used in explosion danger areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.
+If it is used in explosion hazardous areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.

 1.2.1 In the definition of “Opening pressure”: